The Resistance (album)

-The Resistance is the fifth studio album by English rock band Muse, first released on 14 September 2009 through Warner Bros.
+The Resistance is the fifth studio album by the English rock band Muse, released on 14 September 2009 through Warner Bros.
 Records and Muse's Helium-3 imprint.
-Produced by the band and mixed by Mark Stent, the album was recorded from September 2008 to May 2009 at Studio Bellini in Lake Como, Italy.
-Musically, the record is similar to some of the band's previous material, mixing orchestral elements with rock and electronic music.
-The album also saw the band craft a three-part, 13-minute long symphony piece titled "Exogenesis".
-Lyrically, it is a concept record, as well as a continuation of the themes from their previous records, being influenced by politics and more oppressive subjects.
+Recorded from September 2008 to May 2009 at Studio Bellini in Lake Como, Italy, the album was entirely self-produced.
+It mixes rock with orchestral and electronic music, with lyrics influenced by politics and more oppressive subjects.
+It includes a three-part 13-minute long symphony piece, "Exogenesis".